British Royal Family Drama: Craziest Feuds You Won’t Believe Actually Happened

-7. Prince Phillip vs. Fergie
+7. Prince Philip vs. Fergie

 Despite divorcing in 1996, Prince Andrew and Sarah Ferguson have always remained close and focused on raising their daughters, Princesses Beatrice and Eugenie.
-One family member, though, who can’t seem to bury his hard feelings for the Duchess of York is Prince Phillip.
+One family member, though, who can’t seem to bury his hard feelings for the Duchess of York is Prince Philip.

 Andrew’s father apparently never forgave Fergie for the damage she caused to his family’s reputation with her extramarital affairs and inability to keep her name out of the tabloids.
 Phillip’s loathe for the Duke of York’s ex-wife was evident when Andrew invited her to the Royal Ascot in 2015.
 Upon her arrival, the queen waved to her son and Ferguson.
-Phillip, however, did not look pleased when he saw Fergie and actually did a double take (which was captured by photographers) to let everyone know that he could believe she was there.
+Philip, however, did not look pleased when he saw Fergie and actually did a double take (which was captured by photographers) to let everyone know that he could believe she was there.

 8. Queen Elizabeth vs. Prince Charles

 There was a supposed rift between Prince Charles and his mother following Diana’s death.
 The Daily Mail reported that a biography about Camilla Parker Bowles discussed the role she had in comforting Charles after he received word that Diana had passed away.

 The book alleges that the queen did not comfort her son after he learned that that his ex-wife died at a hospital in Paris nor did either one of them “discuss logistics.”
 Perhaps it was shock or confusion, as it was a difficult time in which the monarchy had to deal with an unspeakable tragedy and worry about what the public perception of them would be going forward.

 9. Charles Spencer vs. the royal family